Who is the Retailer when You Sell on Amazon.com?

-In the fall of 2017, there was an Amnesty period offered by many of the states through the MTC.gov that if you were selling online via Amazon FBA and had not collected and remitting sales tax, the states would give you amnesty for all past sales tax coming forward.
+In the fall of 2017, many of the states offered an Amnesty period through the MTC.gov that if you were selling online via Amazon FBA and had not collected and remitting sales tax, the states would give you amnesty for all past sales tax coming forward.
 You had to agree to collect and remit sales tax (and in some states, income tax as well).

-A large group of sellers did nothing; primarily, they believed that Amazon should collect and remit all sales tax, not just on their sales but on the sales of the third-party sellers.
+A large group of sellers did nothing; primarily, they believed that Amazon should collect and remit all sales tax, not just on their sales but also on the third-party sellers’ sales.

 One of the big arguments was that that the third-party seller was not even the retailer, but that Amazon was the retailer.
-The group of sellers and representatives would argue Amazon owns the customer and therefore they are the retailer, and only the retailer should collect and remit sales tax.
+The sellers and representatives would argue that Amazon owns the customer; therefore, they are the retailer, and only the retailer should collect and remit sales tax.

 This argument was a big stretch, and, in the end, the states are NOT going for it.

 The June 2018 U.S. Supreme Court Decision Wayfair vs. South Dakota

-In fact, fast-forward one year later, after the U.S. Supreme Court Case in June (Wayfair vs South Dakota).
+In fact, fast-forward one year later, after the U.S. Supreme Court Case in June (Wayfair vs. South Dakota).
 It was determined that economic nexus was enough for sales tax required for an out-of-state seller v physical nexus, which has always been the standard.
-This prompted the MTC.gov to assemble a workgroup with the states and other key organizations to clarify several issues for marketplace facilitators, which include Amazon, Walmart, eBay…, and sellers who use those platforms.
+This prompted the MTC.gov to assemble a workgroup with the states and other key organizations to clarify several marketplace facilitators, including Amazon, Walmart, eBay…, and sellers who use those platforms.

 We have been invited to be a part of these meetings, and one of the first areas to clarify is the definitions of three important terms.
 Those include the following: